Asset liquidation under drift uncertainty and regime-switching volatility: Introduction

 In the present paper, we analyse and solve the asset liquidation problem \eqref{E:sell} in the case when $S$ follows \eqref{E:Stock1} with $m$-state time-homogeneous Markov chain volatility and unknown drift, the uncertainty of which is modelled by an arbitrary probability distribution.
 The first time a particular four-dimensional process hits a specific boundary determining the stopping set is shown to be optimal.
 This stopping boundary has attractive monotonicity properties and can be found using the approximation procedure developed.

 Let us elucidate our study of the optimal selling problem in more depth.
 Using the nonlinear filtering theory, the original selling problem with parameter uncertainty is rewritten as an equivalent optimal stopping problem of a standard form (i.e.~without unknown parameters).
 In this new optimal stopping problem, the posterior mean serves as the underlying process and acts as a stochastic creation rate; the payoff function in the problem is constant.
 The posterior mean is shown to be the solution of an SDE depending on the prior and the whole volatility history.
 Embedding of the optimal stopping problem into a Markovian framework is non-trivial because the whole posterior distribution needs to be included as a variable.
-Fortunately, having fixed a prior, the posterior is fully characterised by only two real-valued parameters: the posterior mean and, what we call, the \emph{effective learning time}.
+Fortunately, we show that having fixed the prior, the posterior is fully characterised by only two real-valued parameters: the posterior mean and, what we call, the \emph{effective learning time}.
 As a result, we are able to define an associated Markovian value function with four underlying variables (time, posterior mean, effective learning time, and volatility) and study the optimal stopping problem as a four-dimensional Markovian optimal stopping problem (the volatility takes values in a finite set, but slightly abusing terminology, we still call it a dimension).
 Exploiting that the volatility is constant between the regime switches, we construct $m$ sequences of simpler auxiliary three-dimensional Markovian optimal stopping problems whose values in the limit converge monotonically to the true value function.
+The main advantage of this approximating sequence approach comparing with tackling the full variational inequality of the problem directly is that dealing with the analytically complicated coupled system is avoided altogether.
+Instead only much simpler standard uncoupled free-boundary problems need to be analysed or solved numerically to arrive at a desired result.
 We show that the value function is decreasing in time and effective learning time as well as increasing and convex in posterior mean.
 The first hitting time of a region specified by a stopping boundary that is a function of time, effective learning time, and volatility is shown to be optimal.
 The stopping boundary is increasing in time, effective learning time, and is the limit of a monotonically increasing sequence of boundaries from the auxiliary problems.
 Moreover, the approximation procedure using the auxiliary problems yields a method to calculate the value function as well as the optimal stopping boundary numerically.

 In the two-point prior case, the posterior mean fully characterises the posterior distribution, making the problem more tractable and allowing us to obtain some additional results.
 In particular, we prove that, under a skip-free volatility assumption, the Markovian value function is decreasing in the volatility and that the stopping boundary is increasing in the volatility.